entropy-z/Kharon/README.md

 - **Execution**: Normal thread creation, thread pool execution, or direct pointer invocation (inline execution).

 ### Methods
-- Dotnet: Can inject .NET assemblies and keep them in memory for later execution without reloading.
+- **Dotnet**: Can inject .NET assemblies and keep them in memory for later execution without reloading.
-- Powershell: Its using the PowerPick, you can pass the script url and command for execution.
+- **Powershell**: Its using the PowerPick, you can pass the script url and command for execution.
-- PE: PE files can also be kept in memory and executed later.
+- **PE**: PE files can also be kept in memory and executed later.
 While idle, they are obfuscated using SystemFunction040/SystemFunction041 (also used for sleep obfuscation).
-- Shellcode: Standard shellcode execution for post-exploitation, similar to BOF.
+- **Shellcode**: Standard shellcode execution for post-exploitation, similar to BOF.
 Includes a specific template for custom shellcode development, allowing users to code their own shellcode and use it as a new command.
-- BOF (Beacon Object Files): Beyond standard BOF execution, the agent provides custom APIs such as `BeaconVirtualAlloc` and `BeaconLoadLibrary`.
+- **BOF (Beacon Object Files)**: Beyond standard BOF execution, the agent provides custom APIs such as `BeaconVirtualAlloc` and `BeaconLoadLibrary`.
 Future updates may include more APIs.
 The advantage of using these APIs is that they execute in the preferred context with stack spoofing and/or indirect syscalls.

 ## Lateral Movement
 Advanced movement techniques: